torvalds/linux/Documentation/driver-api/media/drivers/radiotrack.rst

 ------------------

 I have a RadioTrack card from back when I ran an MS-Windows platform.
-After converting to Linux, I found Gideon le Grange's command-line software for running the card, and found that it was good!
+After converting to GNU/Linux, I found Gideon le Grange's command-line software for running the card, and found that it was good!
 Frans Brinkman made a comfortable X-windows interface, and added a scanning feature.
 For hack value, I wanted to see if the tuner could be tuned beyond the usual FM radio broadcast band, so I could pick up the audio carriers from North American broadcast TV channels, situated just below and above the 87.0-109.0 MHz range.
-I did not get much success, but I learned about programming ioports under Linux and gained some insights about the hardware design used for the card.
+I did not get much success, but I learned about programming ioports under GNU/Linux and gained some insights about the hardware design used for the card.

 So, without further delay, here are the details.